 TEXT ...
 ENDTEXT Command

-TEXT [TO VarName [ADDITIVE] [TEXTMERGE] [NOSHOW] [FLAGS nValue] [PRETEXT eExpression]] TextLines ENDTEXT
+TEXT [TO VarName [ADDITIVE] [TEXTMERGE] [NOSHOW]] TextLines ENDTEXT

-Specifies text to send to the current output device.
-TextLines can consist of text, memory variables, array elements, expressions, functions, or any combination of these.
+- Specifies the text sent to the current output device.
+TextLines can consist of text, memory variables, array elements, expressions, functions or any combination of these.

-Visual FoxPro evaluates expressions, functions, memory variables, and array elements specified with TextLines only if you set SET TEXTMERGE to ON and enclose them with the delimiters specified by SET TEXTMERGE DELIMITERS.
-If SET TEXTMERGE is OFF, Visual FoxPro outputs expressions, functions, memory variables, and array elements as string literals along with their delimiters.
+Expressions, functions, memory variables, and array elements specified with TextLines are evaluated only if SET TEXTMERGE is ON and must be enclosed in the delimiters specified by SET TEXTMERGE DELIMITERS.
+If SET TEXTMERGE is OFF, the expressions, functions, memory variables, and array elements are output as literals along with their delimiters.